compiler-errors/compiler-errors.github.io/index.md

 ## Education

 I'm currently a senior at Caltech in Pasadena, CA in the Greater Los Angeles area.
 I study Computer Science and am working on getting a double major in English, hopefully completing a senior thesis in either contemporary poetry or Latin@ literature.
-I am a TA for a lot of OS/systems and database project classes at Caltech; I try to TA at least one class per term, since teaching is as important as learning, and I learn a lot from helping others.
+I am a TA for a lot of OS, systems and database project courses at Caltech; I try to TA at least one class per term, since teaching is as important as learning, and I learn a lot from helping others.

-## Interests

-In the realm of CS, I'm strongly interested in: scalability, compilers, functional programming, computer graphics, and distributed computing.
-I am always thinking about how programming language design affects the architecture and maintainability of large-scale projects in different domains.

-My dream topic in CS (for example, if I were to pursue a PhD) would be studying and comparing how programming language span the different levels of a scalable system.
-I touched a bit on this topic during my CS 123 (Database Projects) course, where a classmate and I implemented an extremely extensible SQL optimizer in Scala on top of a database that was fully written in Java.

 ### Contact Me!